secretGeek/til/asp.net_mvc/clear_caches.md

 Once you've done that, subsequently adding items to the cache will silently fail.

-A method that *does* work -- but is reportedly too drastic as it is 1. slow and 2. blocks access to the cache during that slow operation is:
+A method that *does* work &mdash; but is reportedly too drastic as it is:

+ 1. slow and
+ 2. blocks access to the cache during that slow operation is:

     public static void ClearCaches()
     {